cecid/hermes-docs/docs/source/installation.rst

 You are required to execute `Creating AS2 Plus Partnership`_ successfully before executing the following ebMS web service usage sample.
 Next we illustrate the steps to run the test described in `Web Service Usage Sample Flow`_

-Send message to the local Hermes 2 server using the command :command:`ebms-send`.
+Send message to the local Hermes 2 server using the command :program:`ebms-send`.

 This program creates and sends the request attached with the payload named :file:`testpayload` under the directory :file:`/config/ebms-send` to Hermes2.